auxeniu/Lung-Cancer-Prediction-Model/README.md

 ### Usage

 1. Download the dataset `survey lung cancer.csv` file.
-2. Open and run the Jupyter Notebook `lung_cancer_analysis.ipynb` to see the entire analysis, from EDA to model training.
+2. Open and run the Jupyter Notebook `lung_cancer_prediction_model.ipynb` to see the entire analysis, from EDA to model training.
     ```bash
-    jupyter notebook notebooks/lung_cancer_analysis.ipynb
+    jupyter notebook notebooks/lung_cancer_prediction_model.ipynb
     ```

 ## 📈 Key Steps and Results